 I don’t use the Beta AR for everything.
 I also have an ultralight OR Helium rain jacket that I use for hiking and biking in milder 3-season conditions like the Tahoe Rim Trail and JMT in summer, the Arizona Trail in spring, and year-round bikepacking in mild coastal California.
-I sometimes use a lightweight Marmot PreCip as a middle ground between the Helium and the Beta AR.
+I also sometimes use a Marmot PreCip as a middle ground between the Helium and the Beta AR.

-Simply put, the Beta AR’s weather protection is exceptional.
+The Beta AR’s weather protection is exceptional.
 It’s designed for rugged adventures in the high mountains, and I trust it with my life in the coldest, wettest, and windiest places I venture to.

 The 3-layer Gore-Tex Pro shell resists wetting through even in prolonged rain.
 The fully adjustable hood, cuffs, and bottom hem can be cinched down to keep the wet and wind out.
 The fit is roomy enough to layer over my warmest combination of midlayers no matter what kind of movement I’m doing.
-It’s the only shell I’ll wear a puffy underneath (if I have to) while out in the elements – sometimes essential for warmth, but risky with a jacket that isn’t guaranteed to keep it dry.
+It’s the only shell I’ll wear a puffy underneath (if I have to) while out in the elements, sometimes essential for warmth but risky with a jacket that isn’t guaranteed to keep it dry.

 In dry weather I often throw on the Beta AR to cut icy wind or add warmth while sitting around camp.
 It’s breathable enough, especially during low aerobic output, that I feel totally comfortable in it.
 Zipping it up feels like sealing myself into an impenetrable fortress of warmth and dryness.